Trademark Attorney Services

 Cincinnati, Ohio Businesses Use Cohn Legal for Trademark Services

-Cohn Legal started as branch of Howard M. Cohn & Associates, an international Intellectual Property firm that provided legal counsel to some of the biggest players in the technology industry.
-Now its own startup, Cohn Legal is providing outstanding service to clients in Cincinnati, Ohio, across the Unites States, and indeed, around the globe.
+Cohn Legal started as a branch of an international Intellectual Property firm that provided legal counsel to some of the biggest players in the technology industry.
+Now its own startup, Cohn Legal is providing outstanding service to clients in Cincinnati, Ohio, across the United States, and indeed, around the globe.

 Top 7 Questions Cincinnati Businesses Have About Obtaining a Trademark